ElenaD25/Netflix-Python-Project/README.md

  - Investigate the distribution of release years and check for trends over time.
  - Analyze the distribution of ratings.
  - Explore the relationship between the duration of content and its type.
- - Examine the most common genres and categories of content
+ - Examine the top 5 favored genre
+ - Analyze the top 10 Movies/TV Show numbers per duration
  - Explore the most famous actors by the number of movies/shows they appeared in

 3. Visualization